- ABOUT US

 Once sufficient level of strength, power, endurance, flexibility and neuromuscular control has been achieved, the athlete will then be gradually re-introduced to functional activities associated with his/her sport.
 Basic functional exercises include walking, jogging progressing into agility exercises.

-Following graduated training of functional activities, sports specific skills acquisition is the next phase in rehabilitation.
-For muscles that have not been subjected to performance level of stress for some time, your rehabilitation programme must be progressed gradually through sports specific tasks of increasing difficulty.
-Emphasis should be placed on correct technique and form, to ensure substitution patterns and compensatory movements do not occur.
+In addition, following graduated training of functional activities, sports specific skills acquisition is the next phase in rehabilitation.
+For muscles that have not been subjected to performance level of stress for some time for instance, your rehabilitation programme must be progressed gradually through sports specific tasks of increasing difficulty.
+To ensure substitution patter and compensatory movements do not occur it is important you focus on your technique and form.

 The previous rehabilitation stage of skill acquisition leads very nice onto the final phase of return to sport.
 This may be a staggered return to previous volume and intensity of training and competition.
 This prepares the athlete for complete return to competition.